thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_B.md

 standards body anywhere in the world that is grading students using these categories.
 The nephil in this world have not accepted that they are descended from angels, and thus do not think of their abilities in terms of the angelic choirs.
-What I mean is that someone who does not meet the stated goal is being lazy, suppressing their abilities, or both.
+What I mean is that, given adequate but not necessarily superlative instruction, someone who does not meet the stated goal is being lazy, suppressing their abilities, or both.
 They are neglecting their own strengths.